reports

-Stopping eating animal products is one of the most effective ways an individual can reduce their contribution to global warming and environmental degradation.
+Stopping eating animal products is one of the most effective ways anyone can reduce their contribution to global warming and environmental degradation.
+And reduce the emergence of antibiotic resistance.

-Livestock are now 20% of animal biomass occupying 30% of the land.
-They are the major driver of deforestation and loss of wildlife habitat and a leading driver of land degradation, growing deserts, reduction of biodiversity, pollution, climate change, overfishing, coastal sedimentation, alien species invasions and resource conflicts.
+Livestock are now over 20% of animal biomass and occupy 30% of the land.
+They are the major driver of deforestation and loss of wildlife habitat and a leading driver of land degradation, growing deserts, reduction of biodiversity, pollution, climate change, over-fishing, coastal sedimentation, alien species invasions and resource conflicts.

 The livestock industry has degraded about 20% of the world’s pastures and range lands (73% of range lands in dry areas) mostly through overgrazing, compaction and consequent erosion.